 Which is better for mobile app development?

-Bottom line: Bubble has the clear advantage for mobile app development with AI, given the upcoming native mobile app builder.
+Bottom line: Bubble has the clear advantage for mobile app development with AI, given it's native mobile app builder.
 While both platforms support responsive design for mobile web, v0 doesn’t offer true native app development.

 Customizability